autocontracts/lightstreams/white-paper.md

 Subscription contracts will be divided into subject categories.
 Readers will pay a monthly LST subscription fee in order to gain access to unlimited content within the subject category controlled by the subscription contract.
 At any time the reader can decide to discontinue paying the monthly subscription fee, upon which their membership will be removed.

 At the end of each month the total LST tokens collected for the month per subject category is distributed to the authors less the Lightstreams service fee.
 The tokens will be divided and distributed by the ratio of pages accessed per book.
 If a book has more than 1000 pages, then the total number of pages for calculation purposes is capped to a 1000 pages.

+Authors are rewarded by providing quality content to new subject categories by taking a greater proportion of the funds that later authors who join once the subject category becomes more popular.

 <p align="center">
 <img src="/images/subscription-contract.png">